ibm-cloud-docs/containers/cs_users.md

     ```
     {: pre}

 6.  **Optional**: Verify that the user is added to the corresponding [RBAC role binding or cluster role binding](#role-binding).
-Note that you must be a cluster administrator (**Manager** service role) to check role bindings and cluster role bindings.
+Note that you must be a cluster administrator (**Manager** service role in all namespaces) to check role bindings and cluster role bindings.
     Check the role binding or cluster role binding for the role.
     *   Reader:
         ```